deepcerulean/xero/README.md

 ## Ideas

-  A microlanguage designed for composition, intended not to do much on its own, but to possibly be embedded in a variety of contexts -- I can imagine chaining tools or services together, but the core impulse here is that composition really a very generic idea.
+  A microlanguage designed for composition, intended not to do much on its own, but to possibly be embedded in a variety of contexts.
+  I can imagine chaining tools or services together, but the core impulse here is that composition is really a very generic idea.

+  Otherwise: largely a sandbox for experimenting with a variety of different category ideas.
+  I'd maybe like to use fat arrows to model arrows between arrows?
+But still unclear whether there 'ought' to be a distinction.
-  Largely a sandbox for experimenting with a variety of different category ideas.
-The next major targets are parens and a multiplcation operator so we can model products and sums.
-Then exponents for function calls, and we may be Turing complete in some weird sense, but I want to understand it much better.
-It sure seems like it's too pure to get any work done on its own, and needs an embedding semantics surrounding it.
+  In that spirit the next major targets are parens and a multiplication operator so we can model products and sums.
+  Then exponents which are possibly a model of function application (so hopefully at this point whether we need a special 'functor' type should be marginally clearer?)

-  One idea is for something like the following to work -- Imagine we have a package 'My::Env' that we want to embed a Xero repl 'within'...
+  At any rate: one idea here is for something like the following to work. --Imagine we have a package 'My::Env' that runs some kind of simulation, and we want to embed a Xero repl 'within' to permit the user to construct and compose connections between things in the world...

     require 'xero'